Homemade Corn Chips Recipe

 I’m also happy to say, that it’s a very simple recipe.
 You can prepare it in less time than it takes to get the avocados out of their skins!

-- 1/2 teaspoon salt
+- ½ tsp. salt

-- 1 tablespoon garlic powder
+- 1 tbsp. garlic powder

-- 1 teaspoon olive oil
+- 1 tsp. olive oil